Welcome to part II of the Christmas special. If you haven’t read part I already, you can find it here.

 “Well, in case you haven’t heard, this car has such a feature, too!”
 Anika hears her self saying out loud, while asking herself what the fuck she has just done.

 Michael realized the offer not directly, which made it even more embarrassing for her.
-“But anyway!”
+“But anyways!”
 Anika disrupts the silence.
 “Should I turn off the light to save some fuel, there is not much left anyways.”
 “Not yet, wait until some other cars will stand behind us.”
 “Yeah, you are properly right.“

 Back in the Porsche on the left, Eduard has reached for his MacBook Pro and was already completely dived back into his work.
-Tomorrow was Christmas eve, as everyone knew, therefore he wanted to send out some e-mails before the e-mail software would properly prevent the Mails from going trough and rather store the mails somewhere until the holidays will be over.
+Tomorrow was Christmas eve, as everyone knew, therefore he wanted to send out some e-mails before the e-mail software would properly prevent the mails from going trough and rather store the mails somewhere until the holidays will be over.
 “Oh, hell no!”
 To his surprise, or better, not his surprise, Eduard hasn’t invested a single thought about the fact, where he was currently trying to send out a mail.
 Looking to the left, trees, looking to the right, a white car and behind, trees, lot’s of tress.
 “Damn it!“.
 But anyways, Eduard has a lot of other things he can do offline.
 Pressing the seat adjustment memory button number two at the door next to him, his steering wheel moves instantly to the front, while his seat was moving in the opposite direction.
 Having done a lot of work sessions in his car already, he had memorized that position years ago when he had collected the car.

 “Look at that!
 Now he is working in his car!“, Michael comments from his sun lounger kind of seating position.
 “I like that guy!“, he adds, and lets his glance follow the silhouette of the car.